dendronhq/dendron-site/vault/dendron.ref.commands.md

 - shortcuts: none

-Copy the Codespace URL (if it exists) of the current note.
+The current note's Codespace URL is copied to the clipboard for a Github backed workspace.
+The information toaster also has a button to open the note in codespaces.

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/adbedb82743440a688c3c52f940e4699" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ### Create Daily Journal Note